NikolaLohinski/gonja/README.md

 <h1><code>gonja</code></h1>
 </div>

 `gonja` is a pure `go` implementation of the [Jinja template engine](https://jinja.palletsprojects.com/).
-It aims to be _mostly_ compatible with the original `python` implementation but also provides additional features to compensate the lack of `python` scripting capabilities.
+It aims to be compatible with the original `python` implementation as closely as possible.

 ## Usage